Samantha Bee apologizes for 'inexcusable' remark aimed at Ivanka Trump

 Trump, who had publicly praised Barr for supporting him and cheered her high ratings at a rally, and other members of his administration did not condemn Barr's racist remark.
 Instead, the president attacked ABC for not apologizing for perceived slights against him.

-Some called for Bee to be fired, while others rushed to her defense, pointing out the difference between Barr's tweet about Jarrett and the late-night host's insult.
+Some called for Bee to be fired, while others rose to her defense, pointing out the difference between Barr's tweet about Jarrett and the late-night host's insult.

 "Samantha, you cant hold a candle to Ivanka.
 Your irreverence if aimed at a democrat president's daughter would have gotten you fired," Fox News host Jeanine Pirro, who is close to President Trump, tweeted Thursday.